content-island/workshop-step-by-step-guide/03-post-detail/README.md

 Time to add some design :).

-Let' add a _hero_ component to display the post title.
+Let’s add a _hero_ component to display the post title.

 _./src/pages/posts/[slug].astro_